lphan/utilkit/README.md

 # utilkit
 These are some nice scripts for fun programming and computer science.
 Feel free to download and use it.

-- floodpred: as a part of project seminar
+- floodpred: program predict flooding based on history data
 - media-dl: contains img-dl (download images) and vid-dl (as wrapper script, based on origin program youtube-dl)